deepaksamuel/python-tutorials/README.md

 # Step 6: Running your code in Spyder IDE
 To compile or to run your code in Spyder, click on the green triangle on menu and you will you see the output (or errors)in the output console.
 # Step 7: Using other IDEs
-Visual code is equally good.
+Visual Studio Code is equally good.
 You can try it but Spyder is good for beginners in my opinion.